Fake-News-Capstone/fake_news_capstone/README.md

 ![title](Photos/fake_bigrams.png)

 ### Takeaways:
     - The bigrams for fake news articles are filled with "in house" events and places such as supreme count, republican party, and trumps twitter tag.
+(Hyper focused on the Republican Party and Trump)

 ***